Farama-Foundation/Arcade-Learning-Environment/Readme.txt

 If you use ALE in your research, we ask that you please cite the following.

-M. G. Bellemare, Y. Naddaf, J. Veness, and M. Bowling.
-The arcade learning environment: An evaluation platform for general agents.
-ArXiv e-prints, July 2012.
-ArXiv:1207.4708.
+M. G. Bellemare, Y. Naddaf, J. Veness and M. Bowling.
+The Arcade Learning Environment: An Evaluation Platform for General Agents, Journal of Artificial Intelligence Research, Volume 47, pages 253-279, 2013.

 In BibTeX format:

-@ARTICLE{bellemare12arcade,
+@ARTICLE{bellemare13arcade,
-  author = {{Bellemare}, M.~G. and {Naddaf}, Y. and {Veness}, J. and {Bowling}, M.}, title = {The Arcade Learning Environment: An Evaluation Platform for General Agents}, journal = {ArXiv e-prints}, archivePrefix = "arXiv", eprint = {1207.4708}, primaryClass = "cs.AI", keywords = {Computer Science - Artificial Intelligence}, year = 2012, month = jul,
+  author = {{Bellemare}, M.~G. and {Naddaf}, Y. and {Veness}, J. and {Bowling}, M.}, title = {The Arcade Learning Environment: An Evaluation Platform for General Agents}, journal = {Journal of Artificial Intelligence Research}, year = "2013", month = "jun", volume = "47", pages = "253--279",
 }